lemire/EWAHBoolArray/README.md

 # Example

-Please see example.cpp.
+Please see `examples/example.cpp`.
-For an example with tabular data, please see example2.cpp.
+For an example with tabular data, please see `example2.cpp`.

-# Further documentation

-If you have ``doxygen`` installed, you can type ``make doxygen`` and create a documentation folder that might prove useful.

 # Further reading